Thank you for your interest in OESF 2019, held from Monday 2nd to Friday 6th September 2019 in Christchurch, New Zealand.

 No, it is not a meeting at the Council.
-But these events are run in a similar way – where leaders in the ES community meet with the broader community to hear from them on topics of interest, or to discuss new collaborations, ideas, or opportunities, to launch important products (e.g. books, open access tools) or major projects.
+But these events are run in a similar way – where leaders in the ES community speak on topics of interest with the broader community (i.e. Forum participants).

 Meeting Organisers: Griffith University, Climate Change Response Program

 IPBES – the International Science-Policy Platform on Biodiversity and Ecosystem Services – is a platform whose role is to provide regular assessments of the status of biodiversity and ecosystem services (BES), and catalyse new developments in BES research.
-A panel of scientific and science-policy experts will introduce key elements of the IPBES work programme, and the innovations that the platform is catalysing and delivering to the international ES community to bend the curve of biodiversity decline.
+In this THM a panel of scientific and science-policy experts will introduce key elements of the IPBES work programme, and the innovations that the platform is catalysing and delivering to the international ES community to bend the curve of biodiversity decline.
 These include:

 - Assessments, including the 2019 IPBES Global Assessment, the 2018 Asia-Pacific Regional Assessment, and other recent thematic and methodological assessments.